cholu6768/Pokemon-Dashboard/README.md

 Since the dashboard only included data up to Generation 6, I decided to use updated data.
 My dashboard includes data up to **Generation 8**.

-The [data source](https://www.kaggle.com/datasets/mariotormo/complete-pokemon-dataset-updated-090420/metadata) comes from Kaggle which was created by the user [Mario Tormo Romero](https://www.kaggle.com/mariotormo).
+The [data source](https://www.kaggle.com/datasets/mariotormo/complete-pokemon-dataset-updated-090420/metadata) is publicly available in Kaggle.
+The dataset was created by the user [Mario Tormo Romero](https://www.kaggle.com/mariotormo).

 # 🔮 Final Output